Kirtlington Parish Council (KPC) Introduction

 If you would like to email KPC please use this contact form form

-Parish Councillors who retired on 7th May 2018:
+Parish Councillors who retired at the Elections of 7th May 2018:

 Helen Macbeth – continues to report to the Parish Council on public transport matters, continues as Parish Council rep on the Mid-Cherwell Neighbourhood Plan Forum